FreezingSnail/chaplet/README.md

 ### List view

 The browser is a `tabulated-list` table of beads with a switchable view and a live keybinding bar in the mode line.
+When parent metadata is available, epic beads are shown above their related tasks, which are indented beneath them; an epic outside the current view is fetched so it can still be displayed as the group header.

 | Key | Effect |
 | --- | --- |